Treats osteoporosis (thinning of the bones). Also treats bone loss and bone-related problems in patients who have cancer.

 Call your doctor right away if you notice any of these side effects:

-- Redness, pain, itching, burning, swelling, or a lump under your skin where the shot was given.
+- Redness, pain, itching, burning, swelling, lump under your skin where the shot was given

 If you notice these less serious side effects, talk with your doctor: